Evan (EVAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Evan Historical Price

-According to the latest data gathered on Evan live price page, the current price of Evan is 0.0018096USD.
-The circulating supply of Evan(EVAN) is 999.82M EVAN , giving it a market capitalization of $1.81M.
+According to the latest data gathered on Evan live price page, the current price of Evan is 0.00162268USD.
+The circulating supply of Evan(EVAN) is 999.82M EVAN , giving it a market capitalization of $1.59M.

 The Evan Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EVAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.